 So with pressure mounting, a trip to Southampton would seem a sensible thing to do.
 Friends had invited me to their house on Boxing Day – Gail and I never went out over Christmas proper so it was something of a huge change – and I’d ended up playing games with their grown-up children and I’d really enjoyed it.
 Time to mix it up.

 I was grief stricken.
 I wasn’t suicidal.
 “You know how I got through Christmas?”
-I said (perhaps a bit more harshly than I’d intended) “I just woke up and it was another fucking day”.
+I said (perhaps a bit more harshly than I’d intended) “I just woke up and it wasn’t fucking dead”.
 And that was how I felt.

 Suddenly on New Years Eve 2018 I was panic-stricken.
 I had to stop whatever was happening but, of course, I couldn’t; I was powerless.
 I made my excuses to my son, daughter-in-law and his friends and left the house where I sat in the car and bawled my heart out.

 At midnight, it happened.
 I’d lost Gail last year, not this year.
 I can’t tell you how awful that felt.
 The passage of time was taking her away from me even more than that bloody liver disease had.